vs-tries-to-code/Buildclub_tech_recruitment/README.md

 <li>Enter the number of color groups when prompted</li>
 <li>Original image and posterized image will be displayed side by side </li>
 <li>Posterized image will be saved in results/posterized.png (ensure that the folder exists)</li>
+<li>Click on "save figure" in the output figure to save the comparison</li>
 </ol>

 The program: